Callus (mollusc)

+A funiculus (plural: funiculi) is a narrow ridge of callus spiraling from the upper lip into the umbilicus.

 A callus exists in the shells of various species of gastropods (snails) and also in the shells of several species of Nautilus, a cephalopod.

 A callum is an anatomical feature of some mature bivalve shells of species in the family Pholadidae, the piddocks.
 The callum is an area of shell material that fills the gap between the two valves.